Name | noetl JSON |

 ### 2. Using the Command Line

-NoETL has a command-line interface for executing playbooks:
+NoETL provides a streamlined command-line interface for managing and executing playbooks:

 - Register a playbook in the catalog